practicalli/clojure-web-services/docs/projects/status-monitor-deps/debugging-requests.md

-## Debugging ring requests
+# Debug ring requests

 Requests are Clojure hash-maps so are easy to extract data from in a meaningful way.

 If getting unexpected results, checking the details received in the request is a fast way to diagnose issues by seeing the data.
 The ring/ring-devel library contains a `handle-dump` function which displays the request parameters in a web page.

 ## Add ring development library

 Add the `:env/dev` alias to include the `ring/ring-devel` library as a dependency.
 The ring-devel library includes functions for developing and debugging ring applications.

 ```clojure
  :deps